jonhoo/ucltt-ics/README.md

-ucltt is a HTTP-based ical frontend for the timetable system used at UCL so that it can be synced to "normal" calendar software.
+ucltt-ics is a HTTP-based iCalendar interface for the timetable system used at UCL so that it can be synced to "normal" calendar software.
 It is fairly crude, but seems to work mostly the way it should.
 Username and password is passed through HTTP basic.

 If you want to use this with Google Calendar which doesn't support HTTP Basic Auth, you can, for instance, use Yahoo!
 Pipes to create a public URL where the